Gkemhcs/microservices-converter-golang-grpc/README.md

 # Microservices Converter Demo

-### **Note:-** ⚠️
+### **Note:-**
-**Google Sign-In can only be displayed on HTTPS domains, not HTTP.
+**⚠️ Google Sign-In can only be displayed on HTTPS domains, not HTTP.
 For testing and development purposes, we can use it on localhost.
-Therefore, to use this feature, access the service on localhost to make it work.**
+Therefore, to use this feature, we access the service on localhost to make it work.**

 ## Overview